JessLovell/health-tracker/README.md

     - Add to Database works!
 - Day 4:
     - Create Testing for Main Activity (discovered that :phone: screen must be unlocked to run tests :laughing:)
+- Day 5:
+    - Testing for Journal and Database
+    - Styling & Layout
+    - Computer crashed